Commercial buildings, like any other property, need to be maintained.

 When they do not, severe commercial building accidents can happen, causing catastrophic or even fatal injuries.
 If you, or a loved one, have been injured in a commercial building accident because of a building or safety code violation, we are ready to help.

+Injuries caused on properties that fail to meet local or state building code standards may be grounds for premises liability lawsuits.
+However, in court, as an exception, plaintiffs may be required to meet a high burden of proof for establishing causation in their premises liability claim.
 At The Law Offices of Sean M. Cleary, our Miami commercial building accident lawyer has the skill and commitment to handle your claim.
 We help you by holding the liable parties responsible for your injuries and getting you the settlement or jury verdict that you deserve.

 Establishing Responsibility for Injuries Caused by Building Code Violations